rsmease/algo-datastructures-notes/interview_topics/javascript.md

 - Advantages
     - Allow you to escape HTML unsafe code with html''
     - Allow you to call functions or write simple expressions within the ${}

+## Higher-Order Functions

+- Accept a function as a parameter
+- Return a function to be evoked later